 Make-Ahead and Storage

-Fried shallots can be made up to 1 month in advance and stored in an airtight container.
-Mushroom sauce can be made up to 4 days in advance.
-Assembled casserole can be made and stored up to 2 days in the refrigerator.
+Fried shallots can be made up to one month in advance and stored in an airtight container.
+Mushroom sauce can be made up to four days in advance.
+Assembled casserole can be made and stored up to two days in the refrigerator.
 To complete, cover with foil and heat in a preheated 350°F (180°C) oven until hot, about 30 minutes.
 Uncover and cook until bubbly, about 10 minutes longer.
-Top with 1 cup additional fried shallots and serve.
+Top with a cup additional fried shallots and serve.